Margaret Ray Wickens: Career

-In the Washington, D.C. convention, September 24, 1892, she was elected national president of the W.R.C.
+In the Washington, D.C. convention, September 24, 1892, she was elected National President of the WRC.
 Her convention was held in Indianapolis.
 She was present at the dedication of the National Woman's Relief Corps Home, and received the important donation from the Ohio Legislature.
-It was in her year that the W.R.C. became a member of the National Council of Women.
-Her year as National President was one of great prominence in the W.R.C., because of her National Headquarters in Chicago at the time of the World's Columbian Exposition.
+It was in her year that the WRC became a member of the National Council of Women.
+Her year as National President was one of great prominence in the WRC, because of her National Headquarters in Chicago at the time of the World's Columbian Exposition.
 When the national organization was discussing whether it would or would not admit other than those who were consanguinous relations of old soldiers, Wickens was one of the strongest supports of the "loyal woman".
 Oddly enough for one of her patriotic character, Wickens had not a single relative so far she knew in the Civil War.
-In the plea which she presented to the national convention against the proposed closing of the ranks of the W.R.C. to all but the blood relations of old soldiers, she made the statement that she was just as loyal to the Union and its defenders as any woman in the U.S. If this proposed clause in the constitution carried, she would be shut out from participation in a work to which she had already devoted many years, although not a member of any organization.
-She thought it a mistake, she said, to narrow the lines of membership because the time was coming when the families of old soldiers would narrow until the tax which must be levied to support the W.R.C. could fall so heavily upon them as to become burdensome.
+In the plea which she presented to the national convention against the proposed closing of the ranks of the WRC to all but the blood relations of old soldiers, she made the statement that she was just as loyal to the Union and its defenders as any woman in the U.S. If this proposed clause in the constitution carried, she would be shut out from participation in a work to which she had already devoted many years, although not a member of any organization.
+She thought it a mistake, she said, to narrow the lines of membership because the time was coming when the families of old soldiers would narrow until the tax which must be levied to support the WRC could fall so heavily upon them as to become burdensome.
 So eloquent was the plea made by Wickens that the women of the convention adopted her ideas and "loyal" women were admitted into the W.R.C.

 Wickens closed a session of the National Council of Women conference in Washington, D.C., 1895, with a paper on "New Thought and the True Thought for Philanthropy".
 She labored to establish scholarships in the College at Manhattan when its friends sought to make the teaching of patriotism its foremost principle.
 She returned to Illinois and served as superintendent of the state training school for girls, a state institution just being started, and here she did pioneer work.
 Later, she was connected with the industrial school for girls at Evanston, Illinois.
 After this, she acted as superintendent of the Soldiers Home for War Widows of Illinois before returning to her daughter's home to rest.